 There are several ways to make window clings, and making use of gelatin is one of them.
 Here, we'll give you a quick rundown of how to make window clings with gelatin:

-Now, the next line of action is to transfer the gelatin to a rimmed baking sheet.
-This is because you want it to be about ¼-inch 0.64-centimeter) thick.
+Step 3 Now, the next line of action is to transfer the gelatin to a rimmed baking sheet.
+This is because you want it to be about ¼-inch 0.64-centimeters) thick.
 If you don't own or can't find a baking sheet, you can use a casserole dish or pie pans.
-Use any piece that will help achieve a thin layer of gelatin that is about ¼-inch 0.64-centimeter) thick.
+Use any piece that will help achieve a thin layer of gelatin that is about ¼-inch 0.64-centimeters) thick.

-Add some glitter, if you wish.
+Step 6 Add some glitter if you wish.
 It is always advisable to use edible glitter if your child is still in the teething stage.
 Do well to work this in quickly; however, you should know that the gelatin will harden up after 30 minutes.

 How to Make Window Clings Stick